-- 1. Park the unit on a flat, level surface.
-Disengage the PTO, stop the engine, and engage the parking brake.
-Verify the tires are inflated to the correct pressure. - 2.
-To check the inner lift rod (A, Figure 57) timing, measure and record the distance between the inner lift pivots (B) and the inner rod pivots (C).
-Repeat for the other side of unit.
+- Park the unit on a flat, level surface.
+Disengage the PTO, engage the parking brake, turn the ignition switch to OFF.
+Verify that the tires are inflated to the correct air pressure. - 2.
+To check the inner lift rod (A, Figure 56) timing, measure and record the distance between the inner lift pivots (B) and the inner rod pivots (C).
+Repeat for the other side of the unit.

-- 3. To check the outer lift rod (D) timing, measure and record the distance between the outer lift pivots (E) and the outer rod pivots (F).
-Repeat for other side of unit. - 4.
-If the measurements for the inner rods are equal, and the measurements for the outer rods are equal, no further adjustment is required.
+3. To check the outer lift rod timing (A, Figure 57), measure and record the distance between the outer lift pivots (B) and the outer rod pivots (C).
+Repeat for the other side of the unit.

+4. If the measurements for the inner rods are equal and the measurements for the outer rods are equal, no further adjustment is required.
 If the measurements are NOT equal (greater than 1/8" (3,17 mm) difference), adjustment is required, continue with Adjusting the Deck Lift Rod Timing.